edmamerto/jsalgos/README.md

 # jsalgo
-> Collection of algorithms in javascript for interviews
+> Algorithms in javascript for interviews

 ##  Bring up a virtual environment
 I personally like isolating my codebases from my host environment.